vehicle and vessel licenses and registrations

 For information on shipwrecks and other major maritime accidents, try the National Transportation Safety Board's:

-However, the DMV does not have a website where you can access any of this information, and there are severe restrictions on what information you can request (such as restrictions on the home address of anyone who has registered a boat).
+However, the DMV does not have a website at which you can access any of this information, and there are severe restrictions on what information you can request (such as restrictions on the home address of anyone who has registered a boat).

 Here's the DMV page describing their boat registration program: